 4. Greet the Bridge Monkey and touch its mirror

 A statue of a monkey stands next to the old bridge.
-It’s the old monkey of Heidelberg, mocking the visitors with its mirror and showing them that they’re not better than the others who pass by.
-While we were there, tourists were lining up to stick their heads through the opening in the head to take a picture.
+It’s the old monkey of Heidelberg, mocking the visitors with its mirror and showing them that they’re not better than anyone else.
+While we were there, tourists were lining up to stick their heads through the opening for a picture.

 5. Take the Philosophenweg and visit Thingstätte

-Another locally famous place to go is the Philosopher’s Walk.
+Another option to spend your day is to hike the Philosopher’s Walk.
 Cross the old bridge and follow a narrow cobblestone path leading up the mountain.
 The path is quite steep.
 Philosophers walked here to get inspired and to reflect about society.
 The name of the hill is Heiligenberg.

 On top you’ll find yourself in an amphitheater, dating back to the Nazi regime.
 It was built to gather people in order to feed them with propaganda.
 Today it’s an event location to celebrate the Walpurgis Night on 30, April.
 In this night plenty of people walk to Thingstätte dressed as witches to dance around a huge bonfire.